Home»Google Workspace Ransomware Protection»Google Drive Ransomware Recovery: 3 Best Practices

 • Restores the file hierarchy.

-However, when ransomware strikes, SpinOnes acts like no other application:
+However, when ransomware strikes, SpinOnes has unique capabilities:

-1. The AI at its core detects the malware within minutes after the attack begins.
+1. AI algorithms detect the malware within minutes after the attack begins

 2. It stops the virus activity and initiates file restoration immediately